rkaippully/webgear/pages/show-me-the-code.md

-# Show me some code!
+# Show me the code!
 This is a whirlwind tour of WebGear.
 If you want to learn more, go to the [user guide](/guide/introduction).

 ## Building Request Handlers